 - Shows appreciation for individual differences and diversity

 Academic Goals for Saint Margaret Regional School

 By 2024, the students at St. Margaret Regional School will meet and demonstrate an increased achievement in mathematical skills and mathematical reasoning by:

-- Implementing a reading program where everyone in the building will stop and read for at least 10 minutes a day for at least 70% of the school days out of the 180 school days (at least 126 school days out of 180 school days).
+- Implementing a reading program where everyone in the building will stop and read for at least 10 minutes per day for at least 70% of the school days out of the 180 school days (at least 126 school days out of 180 school days).

 - Maintaining or increasing the number of visits to the school’s website each quarter by utilizing the website for all areas of communication.

 - Increasing the public relations presence and branding of the school in relation to social media on Facebook by 25% each school year.